Jamie Ness: Rangers

 Ness made his first Rangers appearance in a pre-season friendly against Portsmouth and was predicted to have a bright future.
 Due to injuries he did not make his league debut until 26 December 2010, away to Motherwell, coming on as a substitute in the 4–1 win.
 On 2 January 2011, Ness made his full debut in an Old Firm derby which Rangers lost 2–0.
-On 6 February 2011, he scored his first Rangers goal with a strike in the third minute of a fifth round Scottish Cup match, at home to Celtic.
+On 6 February 2011, he scored his first Rangers goal with a stunning long-range strike in the third minute of a fifth round Scottish Cup match, at home to Celtic.
 He signed a two-year extension to his contract which was to the summer of 2013, but was later extended by a further two years until 2015.

 Prior to the start of the 2011–12 season, Ness and his teammate Gregg Wylde were issued with first team squad numbers by Rangers manager Ally McCoist.
 Ness missed most of the 2011–12 season due to injury playing just five matches for Rangers and scored his first league goal in a 5–0 win over Dundee United on 2 May 2012.

 In June 2012, a new company was formed which purchased the assets and history of Rangers as the old company entered liquidation proceedings.
 Ness lodged an objection against his contract being transferred to the new company.
 PFA Scotland had previously commented that players were entitled to become free agents if they objected to the transfer.
 Ness had raised a constructive dismissal claim against Rangers.